-In the < (> mode, if the subject moves (distance to camera changes) while or after you focus, AI Servo AF will take effect to focus on the subject continuously.
+In the AF will take effect to focus on the subject continuously.
 (The beeper will continue beeping softly.)
 As long as you keep aiming the AF point on the subject while pressing the shutter button halfway, the focusing will be continuous.
 When you want to take the picture, press the shutter button completely.

-Live View Shooting
+△ Live View Shooting

 You can shoot while viewing the image on the LCD monitor.
 This is called "Live View shooting".
-For details, see page 139.
+For details, see page 137.